siddigss/My-local-ISP-internet-speed/README.md

 * After collecting the data run the Jupyter Notebook```ploting results.ipynb```.

 # Notes/Issues
-* It only works on windows as it uses the PowerShell.
+* It only works nateively on windows as it uses the PowerShell.
 * It's data consuming (the data plotted above consumed several gigabytes).
 * The shell code occasionally throws an OutOfMemory Exception.
 * The native function getElementsByClassName occationally throws "Exception from HRESULT: 0x800A01B6", this is why the shellcode uses the following function instead.